JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang

 This will be discussed more in the next section.

 The Haze component also fits to $n=0.9\pm0.1$ and a half-light radius of $0.11''\pm0.01''$, offset $0.41''$ from the point source.
 Its axis ratio is $q=0.57\pm0.15$ at a PA of $-55\pm16^{\circ}$.
 The Haze clearly differs in its spectrum from the other two components.
 It is much redder in F200W--F277W color and is not detected in F150W.
 We also find notable drops in flux in the two medium-band filters, F335M and F410M, which might be indicative of strong emission lines in the SED.
 Photometric redshift fits with EAZY and Prospector substantially favor $4<z<5$ solutions compared to those at $z=10.6$.
 From this, we conclude that it is more likely that the Haze is a chance projection with a lower redshift low-surface brightness galaxy.
-The nature of the $4<z<5$ solution is probably that of a young, star-bursting galaxy with emission lines and a high dust attenuation, similar to the recently discussed high-$z$ interlopers \citep{naidu22, zavala22}.
+The nature of the $4<z<5$ solution is probably that of a young, star-bursting galaxy with emission lines and a high dust attenuation, similar to the recently discussed high-$z$ interlopers \citep{naidu22, zavala23}.
 That said, given the low signal-to-noise ratio, there remains some chance that the Haze could be associated with GN-z11, e.g., as the tidal spray from a merger, with a cessation of star formation dropping the far-UV emission.